-4. Try Breadcrumbz Online Self Acceptance Activities And Games
+4. Try Breadcrumbz Online Self Acceptance Exercises And Games

 While children play and explore the Breadcrumbz site they can learn more about the crumb characters and come to understand what challenges each crumb faces, and how they work to overcome them.
 For example, the Whitney Crumb had an allergic reaction to something she ate at a birthday party which is something that kids need to be aware of to help build a greater level of understanding as well as acceptance.